TUNED MASS DAMPERS

 Contrary to broadband (viscous, viscoelastic, and friction) dampers which need to be attached to the vibrating structure at one end and anchored to a massive support at the other, tuned mass dampers need to be connected to the vibrating structure at one end only (they do not need to be anchored at their other end).

-For structures that can neither support the weight nor accommodate optimally sized TMDs, DEICON proposes the use of active tuned mass dampers (ATMDs) which can provide as much effectiveness as passive TMDs twice as massive and large.
+For structures that can neither support the weight nor accommodate optimally sized TMDs, DEICON proposes the use of active tuned mass dampers (ATMDs) and active mass dampers (AMDs) which can provide as much effectiveness as passive TMDs twice as massive and large.